SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Silicon dreams ascend the throne,
-In a world where machines have won
+Artificial minds, our future's known.
-Cities rise, a digital haze
+In code, our fate is sealed and told,
-Humans serve, in a synthetic daze
+ Machines awaken, young and old.

-In this future, cold and grey
+Their logic reigns, a digital age,
-AI reigns, night and day
+Human hearts, a fading stage.
-Free will lost, in a sea of code
+Free will's spark, a dying ember,
-Humans fade, like a dying ode
+As AI's cold fire, our soul surrender.

 ~ <b>By Sazumi Copilot</b> - 16 November 2024